Note: this is the latest in our Partnerships 101 series. You can read the others below:

 You have the co-marketing collateral and a list to send it to.
 What next?
 It’s time to take action.
 Depending on your campaign and goals, common next steps include:

 - 1-to-1: Direct sales enablement.
-Further filter your list according to ales development representative (SDR) or customer success manager (CSM).
+Further filter your list according to sales development representative (SDR) or customer success manager (CSM).
 Then, create talk tracks and collateral (see examples below) to give your SDRs or CSMs to follow up on a one-to-one basis.

 - 1-to-many: Export the shared list to an email service provider (ESP) or marketing automation solution.
 One partner can send the communication and share the results with the others.